Please note that this event is at capacity.

 Bill Dietz was born in Bisbee, Arizona in 1983, and has been based in Berlin since 2003.
 He is a composer, writer, and co-chair of Music/ Sound in Bard College’s MFA program.
 He was a friend and collaborator of Amacher’s and has led all previous Blank Forms seminars.

-This project was made possible by the support of The Andy Warhol Foundation for the Visual Arts and Vermont Community Foundation.
+This project was made possible by the support of The Andy Warhol Foundation for the Visual Arts and the Creative Connections Arts Fund.